splunk/observability-workshop/content/en/other/3-auto-instrumentation/3-java-microservices-pet-clinic/60-log-observer-connect.md

 {{% /tab %}}
 {{< /tabs >}}

-The containers should now be stored in teh local repository, lets confirm by checking the catalog,
+The containers should now be stored in the local repository, lets confirm by checking the catalog,

 ```bash
  curl -X GET http://localhost:5000/v2/_catalog